edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 # Sprite-sheets

-**Before we get stuck in, you should have already have a standard boiler plate gameloop written to open a window and poll for events.**
+**Before we get stuck in, you should have already have a standard boiler plate gameloop written to open a window and poll for events.
+You can use some of what you wrote for your Pong game!**

 A common technique for 2D art assets in games is to combine what would be many separate images into one \"sprite sheet\".
 This saves time when loading in files, and a small amount of graphics memory.
 Images are places into tiles within a larger image, sprites are rendered by taking a 'cut out' of the larger image.
 In terms of optimisation this makes life very easy for the GPU -- as it doesn't have to switch texture units.